lmcmind85/NotSoBasicArduino-1/README.md

 ### Reflection

-This seemed to combine a lot of things from the prior assighmnets such as *if*/*else* statments and functions.
+This assignment seemed to combine a lot of things from the prior assignments such as *if*/*else* statments and functions.
 I got stuck on this assignment due to my my *buttonPin* being set at 0.
 The pin 0 and 1 are used for serial communication.

 ## Hello_LCD